- Dirranbandi Retreat and Caravan Park (CP)

 If you’re after accommodation, there are some on-site caravans available as well as single person quarters and air-conditioned ensuited cabins.All equip with reverse cycle Ac, Microwave and Tv with satellite box.

 The Park has a good range of facilities, including some not often found in caravan parks.
-These include a book swap service, a DVD library, and if you want to go for a day or overnight trip to surrounding areas and can’t take your pet with you, Nikki and Scott even provide a dog-minding service.
+These include a book swap service, a DVD library, and if you want to go for a day or overnight trip to surrounding areas and can’t take your pet with you, Nikki and Scott are setting up a doggy day care to provide a dog-minding service.

-Monday nights is soup night and there’s baked spuds on Wednesdays.
+Every night March to October we offer a savory treat, be it pizzas, soup and damper or loaded potatoes.
 It’s a great way to bring travellers together to socialise and exchange stories and its all complimentary to our guests.

 The amenities block is always clean and well maintained and includes a bathroom for those with disabilities.
-The park’s laundry also has a washing machine specifically for pet bedding.
 There is an outdoor fire pit and a large camp kitchen equipped with fireplace, barbecue, oven, microwave, pizza oven and TV.

 Dirranbandi is near Cubbie Station and other cotton farms and the town’s population nearly doubles in picking season.
+Tours to Cubbie run Saturdays all year and Sundays March to October.
 The town is quite well serviced for a small locality and has a hospital and medical clinic, supermarket, butcher, bakery, takeaway food store, pubs, service station and a mechanic.
 For a wider range of shops, St George is the nearest large town.